midasitdev/aliceui/README.md

 # Alice UI Framework

-AliceUI is a widget based UI middleware which can be used with other windowing systems.
+AliceUI is a widget based UI middleware which can be used with other window systems.

 # Building AliceUI